jgerace/jgerace.github.io/_posts/2024-09-14-ai-and-writing.md

 ### Relax just a tad, people

-It's weird to expect a categorical rejection of any technology as a viable tool.
+It's unfair to expect a categorical rejection of any technology as a viable tool.
 Since when do we think it's reasonable to take an un-nuanced view of anything?
 Yes, generative AI has its issues: copyright infringement, questions of authorship and IP rights, data harvesting, false information, laziness, a deluge of sub par work.
-All that gives me the heebie jeebies and it's more than enough reason for me, personally, to boycott AI altogether for now, but I bristle at the idea that AI shouldn't be used in the writing process at all by anyone.
+All that gives me the heebie jeebies and it's more than enough reason for me, personally, to keep my distance, but I bristle at the idea that AI shouldn't be used in the writing process at all by anyone.

-Anything can be a valuable tool if it helps people work through obstacles to put their ideas on paper, to make something that truly resonates with their own vision.
-This situation feels like an instance of the writing community overreacting in response to a technology that has been poorly-wielded, but this is largely a people problem.
+We should encourage writers, especially writers just beginning on their journies, to leverage available tools if it helps them work through obstacles to put their ideas on paper, to make something that truly resonates with their own vision.
+This situation feels like an instance of the writing community overreacting in response to a technology that has been poorly-wielded.
 And I definitely don't think NaNoWriMo should be in the business of deciding how people should write.
 It's well within our capacity to extend our fellow writers a little room to figure out what process works best for them without feeling so threatened.